|Alma Mater:||Texas Tech, 2004|

 McGuire earned a bachelor’s degree in history from Texas Tech in 2004 before following with a master’s in secondary education in 2007.

-McGuire, 30, is a native of Crane, Texas, where he lettered in both baseball and football at Crane High School.
-He and his wife, Jeri, are the parents of two children - Jorja and Addison.
+McGuire, a native of Crane, Texas, and his wife, Jeri, are the parents of two daughters - Jorja and Addison.